benchopt/benchopt/doc/contrib.rst

 Test for Solver run
 ~~~~~~~~~~~~~~~~~~~

 To ensure point 4, benchopt needs to load at least one small dataset that is compatible with each solver.
 This is why each benchmark needs to implement at least a ``Simulated`` dataset, that will be used for testing purposes.
-However, some solvers require different dataset and objective settings to be able to run.
+However, some solvers require different datasets and objective settings to be able to run.
 There is two way to ensure that a solver can find an appropriate configuration:

-- In the simulated dataset, one can add class attribute ``test_parameters``, which stands for a list of parameters that will be tried to test the solver.
-For each solver, at least one of this configuration should be compatible (not skipped).
+- In the simulated dataset, one can add the class attribute ``test_parameters``, which stands for a list of parameters that will be tried to test the solver.
+For each solver, at least one of these configurations should be compatible (not skipped).
 See benchopt.github.io/how.html#example-of-parametrized-simulated-dataset

 - The solvers can also provide a ``test_config`` class attribute, which is a dictionary with optional keys ``dataset, objective``.
-The value of these key should be a dictionary of parameters for the classes ``Dataset`` and ``Objective``, that will be compatible with the given ``Solver``.
+The value of these keys should be a dictionary of parameters for the classes ``Dataset`` and ``Objective``, that will be compatible with the given ``Solver``.

 Test configuration